RobRR/bohemians-v-dundalk-prediction/README.md

 * 📉 **Deflates 1-0 and 0-1:** Corrects the standard Poisson model's tendency to overstate narrow, single-goal victories.

-📋 Note *This fix only changes low-scoring games.
+*This fix only changes low-scoring games.
 If either team scores two or more goals, the score is not affected.*

 ---